devcode1981/File-Provider-Storage/doc/howto/runner.md

 IPs on your machine by following [these instructions](local_network.md).
 Without this step, builds will fail with a 'connection refused' error.

-The `gitlab/config/gitlab.yml` configuration file also needs tweaking - find this section:
+The `gitlab/config/gitlab.yml` configuration file also needs tweaking in the following sections:

+ - GitLab host:

 ```yaml
 production: &base